 Flat People Dolls are kind of like paper dolls but they’re made from a cereal box and a toilet paper roll.
 You can make a whole family of flat people dolls for your kids to play with for zero cost.

 Remember the simple joy of playing with paper dolls when you were a child?
-Well, you can provide your hooligans with a set of their own, by making a set of flat people with a few simple household items.
+Well, you can provide your kids with a set of their own by making a set of flat people with a few simple household items.

 To make your flat people, you’ll need:

 - Thin cardboard or sturdy card stock

 - a couple of toilet paper or paper towel tubes

 - fine point marker

 I used a light weight cardboard box for my flat people, and one paper towel roll was enough for me to make the bases for all of the dolls that I made on this day.

 Cut a hmmmm….what shape is that?
 I’m not sure, but see the shape in the next photo?
 Cut out one of first out of a scrap piece of cardboard or paper, to serve as a template for your people.

 Now cut out as many pieces as you will need for your family of flat people.
 I cut some of my pieces shorter than the others.
 Those will become the baby and the pets.